What is Active Scanning? Complete Guide to Network Security

 2. Vulnerability Scanning

 The attackers may try to scan the target’s IT environment for vulnerabilities.
-They basically check if the configuration of a target/host application properly aligns with the target of a specific exploit they may seek to use.
+They check if the configuration of a target/host application properly aligns with the target of a specific exploit they may seek to use.

 These scans are attempted to identify any commonly known or exploitable vulnerability present in the current environment.
 By using server banners, listening ports, or other network artifacts, vulnerability scans often collect information about currently running software and version numbers.